 Individuals over the age of 40 have unique vision needs.
-Presbyopia, often called “over-40 vision”) is an age-related condition that causes near vision problems in older individuals due to changes that occur within the natural lens of the eye.
+Presbyopia (often called “over-40 vision”) is an age-related condition that causes near vision problems in older individuals due to changes that occur within the natural lens of the eye.
 Presbyopia eventually affects everyone, but reading glasses and squinting over menus don’t have to become a permanent part of your life.
 The experienced eye doctors at Cavanaugh Eye Center in Kansas City have diagnosed and treated thousands of patients.
 We can determine whether you have presbyopia and advise you of your treatment options.

-Every patient is different, and that is why Cavanaugh Eye Center uses experience and access to the latest technology to tailor a presbyopia solution to your needs.
 One size does not fit all when treating patients over 40.
-Dr. Cavanaugh’s advanced corneal training and involvement in research can give you confidence in your procedure and management plan.
+Every patient is different, and that is why our experienced eye doctors use the latest technology to tailor a presbyopia solution to your needs.
+Dr. Cavanaugh and Dr. Jaynes’s advanced corneal training and involvement in research can give you confidence in your procedure and management plan.
 We invite you to learn more about how Cavanaugh Eye Center can help you experience the best possible vision beyond age 40.

 There are several available solutions for presbyopia, including: